Arts and Humanities

-The arts & humanities section of Articulate showcases a wide variety of works such as visual art (including photography), mixed media, multimedia, creative writing, critical reflection, and other imaginative submissions.
+The Arts and Humanities section of Articulate showcases a wide variety of works such as visual art (including photography), mixed media, multimedia, creative writing, critical reflection, and other imaginative submissions.

 For all submissions (excluding creative writing and critical reflection), please ensure that you include an artist statement.